-Three things that link plastic pollution and climate change: Did you know that plastic pollution and climate change were linked?
-Bangor researcher Helen Ford and the Zoological Society, London, published in Science of the Total Environment, shows for the first time that the global issues of marine plastic pollution and climate change exacerbate one another, creating a dangerous cycle.
+Did you know that plastic pollution and climate change were linked?
+Bangor researcher Helen Ford and the The study showed that changes are already occurring Zoological Society, London, published in Science of from both plastic pollution and climate change that are the Total Environment, shows for the first time that the affecting marine organisms across marine ecosystems global issues of marine plastic pollution and climate and food webs, from the smallest plankton to the largest change exacerbate one another, creating a dangerous whale.
+We need to understand how these threats to cycle. ocean life will interact as they build and encourage policymakers to act to address these global threats.
+Public awareness and media coverage of both issues has risen exponentially over the years, but studies show that they are often approached as separate, even competing issues.

-Climate crisis and plastic pollution - a significant driver of marine biodiversity loss - are connected in three significant ways: Plastic contributes to global greenhouse gases throughout its life cycle, from production through to disposal; extreme weather, such as floods and typhoons, associated with climate change will disperse and worsen plastic pollution; and marine species and ecosystems that are particularly vulnerable to both.
+Climate crisis and plastic pollution - a significant driver of marine biodiversity loss - are connected in three significant ways: Plastic contributes to global greenhouse gases throughout its life cycle, from production through to disposal; extreme weather, such as floods and typhoons, associated with climate Read more: change will disperse and worsen plastic pollution; and Catastrophic consequences for our oceans when marine species and ecosystems that are particularly climate change and plastic pollution crises vulnerable to both.